 BIM is often talked about in the context of new builds.
 So, it’s easy to think that that’s the only way to use the digital building process.

-If we slap an H on the acronym, we get HBIM: heritage/historic building information modelling, which is related to the restoration of existing buildings and structures.
+If we slap an H on the acronym, we get HBIM: heritage/historic building information modeling, which is related to the restoration of existing buildings and structures.
 The resurrection of Notre Dame is a notable example of HBIM.

 What are BIM objects?

-BIM objects are digital representations of physical products which also contain other essential data such as product information, installation instructions, energy consumption, eco-labels, operating costs and product lifetime.
+BIM objects are digital representations of physical products which also contain other essential data such as product information, installation instructions, energy consumption, eco-labels, operating costs, and product lifetime.
 BIM objects are often divided into two categories of data precision: generic and manufacturer-specific.
 Get more on generic vs manufacturer-specific content here.

 BIM objects are the building blocks of BIM projects.
-Without them, it’s impossible to create the model or provide the project team with pivotal project information such as the building’s environmental impact, energy efficiency or costs.
+Without them, it’s impossible to create the model or provide the project team with pivotal project information such as the building’s environmental impact, energy efficiency, or costs.
 In some nations, a lack of environmental data can determine whether the project even makes it past the planning stage.

 BIM is (slowly, but surely) moving from a luxury to a must.
 The same goes for manufacturers providing BIM objects to remain in the race towards specification.

 There are several ways to create BIM objects.
 Or, well, two main methods:

 1. Insourcing content creation with the help of an internal task force.
 However, this can be rather bothersome as it requires tonnes of information and cross-functional coordination to create digital versions of each and every product.
 Plus, you need to understand your audience(s) and market(s) in order to invest in the file formats used.

 2. Outsourcing your creation means that you skip most of the internal work and let external experts curate content for you.
 Albeit, outsourcing still requires some (but not as much) participation to get the data right.
 But, it saves time and ensures that the content created is up to par and aligns with what your potential clients need.